-On July 15, 2015, the U. S. Department of Labor ("DOL") issued a Wage and Hour Division Administrator's Interpretation that reasserts the broad definition of employee such that employers will rarely find that the individuals who work for them can be classified as independent contractors.
-This interpretation, although not having the effect of law, does indicate the DOL's enforcement position in addressing the misclassification of workers.
-The interpretation only directly affects employee status under the Fair Labor Standards Act of 1938 ("FLSA").
-In other words, employees who are not exempt under the FLSA are entitled to minimum wage and overtime pay.
-This interpretation coupled with DOL's recently proposed doubling of the salary threshold for exempt status indicates that many more individuals will be considered to be employees eligible for minimum wage and overtime protection.
-The interpretation does not have a direct impact on employee status under other federal employment laws or for income tax purposes.
-Those laws were not drafted with the same broad definition of employ as found in the FLSA.
-See our previous discussions of those laws here and here.
+Earlier this year, the U.S. Department of Labor ("DOL") issued a Wage and Hour Division Administrator's Interpretation that reasserts a broad definition of employee such that employers will rarely find that the individuals who work for them can be classified as independent contractors.
+This interpretation, although not having the effect of law, does indicate the DOL's enforcement position in addressing the misclassification of workers under the Fair Labor Standards Act of 1938 ("FLSA").